nexpy/nxrefine/docs/source/server.rst

 The file, ``settings.ini`` in the server directory contains the default settings for the server, the beamline, and the workflow.
-These values can be changed, either by opening the "Edit Settings" dialog in the *NeXpy* "Server" menu or at the command line using ``nxsettings -i``.
+These values can be changed, either by opening the "Edit Settings" dialog in the *NeXpy* "Server" menu or at the command line using ``nxsettings -i``, which lists all the settings one by one, allowing their values to be changed.
 Hitting the [Return] key keeps the current value.

-The right-hand figure shows an example of the first two sections of the ``settings.ini``.
+The figure shows an example of the first two sections of ``settings.ini``.
 The parameters in the first section are described here.
 The other sections contain information concerning the location of the data and default values of the data reduction parameters.
 They will be described later.

 Server Settings
 ^^^^^^^^^^^^^^^